jarco0204/CPR-react-app/README.md

 • As of Node 14+, the project will build with vulnerabilities.
 The project is intended for development purposes.

+• This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Node Commands available

 1. npm run start (Set by React)